zendframework/zend-math/README.md

 - `Zend\Math\Rand`, a random number generator;
 - `Zend\Math\BigInteger`, a library to manage big integers.

+# Migration notes from v2 to v3

+[Here](doc/book/migration.md) we reported some notes for the migration from v2 to v3 with all the potential BC breaks.

 -
 - File issues at https://github.com/zendframework/zend-math/issues
 - Documentation is at http://framework.zend.com/manual/current/en/index.html#zend-math